Genusbiz/docs/developers/defining-the-application-model/tables/general-settings.md

 **Display or hide the number of rows**

 For multi dimensional tables, the number of rows listed in the table is by default not displayed.
-To display the number of rows click to select **Show number of objects**<span style="FONT-WEIGHT: normal">.
+To display the number of rows click to select **Show number of objects**.
 For simple tables, the number of objects is always displayed, and this option is not available.